-- d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - each councillor with a statement summarising the Council's receipts and payments (or income and expenditure) for the last quarter and the year to date for information; and - ii. to the full council the accounting statements for the year in the form of Section 2 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - e.
+- d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - each councillor with a statement summarising the Council's receipts and payments (or income and expenditure) for the last quarter and the year to date for information; and

+- ii. to the full council the accounting statements for the year in the form of Section 2 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - e.
 The year-end accounting statements shall be prepared in accordance with proper practices and applying the form of accounts determined by the Council (receipts and payments, or income and expenditure) for a year to 31 March.
 A completed draft annual governance and accountability return shall be presented to each councillor before the end of the following month of May.
 The annual governance and accountability return of the Council, which is subject to external audit, including the annual governance statement, shall be presented to council for consideration and formal approval before 30 June.

-18. Financial controls and procurement
+18. -Financial controls and procurement

 - a.
 The council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the Council; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments; and - v. whether contracts with an estimated value of below £25,000 due to special circumstances are exempt from a tendering process or procurement exercise. - b.
-Financial regulations shall be reviewed regularly and at least annually for fitness of purpose. - C. A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in excess of £25,000 but less than the relevant thresholds referred to in standing order 18(f) is subject to the "light touch" arrangements under Regulations 109-114 of the Public Contracts Regulations 2015 unless it proposes to use an existing list of approved suppliers (framework agreement). - d.
-Subject to additional requirements in the financial regulations of the Council, the tender process for contracts for the supply of goods, materials, services or the execution of works with value greater than £25,000 shall include, as a minimum, the following steps: - i. a specification for the goods, materials, services or the execution of works shall be drawn up; - ii. an invitation to tender shall be drawn up to confirm (i) the Council's specification (ii) the time, date and address for the submission of tenders (iii) the date of the Council's written response to the tender and (iv) the prohibition on prospective contractors contacting councillors or staff to encourage or support their tender outside the prescribed process; - iii. tenders are to be submitted in writing in a sealed marked envelope addressed to the Proper Officer; - iv. the invitation to tender shall be advertised in a local newspaper and in any other manner that is appropriate;
+Financial regulations shall be reviewed regularly and at least annually for fitness of purpose. - c.
+A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in excess of £25,000 but less than the relevant thresholds in 18(f) is subject to Regulations 109-114 of the Public Contracts 2015 which include a requirement on the Council to advertise the contract opportunity on the Contracts Finder website regardless of what other means it uses the advertise the opportunity unless it proposes to use an existing list of approved suppliers (framework agreement) - d.
+Subject to additional requirements in the financial regulations of the Council, the tender process for contracts for the supply of goods, materials, services or the execution of works with value greater than £25,000 shall include, as a minimum, the following steps: - i. a specification for the goods, materials, services or the execution of works shall be drawn up;